-Q Do you have a purchase service account and, if so, is it paid in full?
+If I have a purchase of service account, does it have to be paid in full?

+Yes.
 Several members at the time of retirement are still completing purchase service accounts (established prior to July 1, 2011).
 Prior to retirement, all purchase accounts must be paid in full for the service to be recognized in calculating retirement benefits.
-Members planning to retire are urged to have a financial plan in place to complete payments on any outstanding purchase balances before retirement.
-ATRS strongly encourages members to have all purchase service accounts paid in full by May 31, 2014, in order to recognize the service credit in retirement benefit calculations.
+Members planning to retire are urged to have a financial plan in place to complete payments on any outstanding purchase service balances before retirement.
+ATRS strongly encourages members to have all purchase service accounts paid in full by May 31, 2015, in order to recognize the service credit in retirement benefit calculations.

-Q Are you eligible to purchase additional service?
+Q Am I eligible to purchase additional service?